Parts of a Saddle – Do you know the pommel from your cantle?

 Brown Leather Saddle

-Here, The Society of Master Saddlers takes a close look at the components of a saddle and the importance of understanding each part.
+In this article, The Society of Master Saddlers takes a close look at the different parts of a saddle and the importance of understanding each, including the cantle and pommel.
 Correct saddle fitting is a key part of horse management and it is important that all parts of the saddle fit the horse correctly.

-With this in mind, it is therefore vital to understand the composition of a saddle and the different elements that comprise it.
-The racehorse, for example, requires a different type from a showjumping, cross country, general purpose or dressage saddle.
-The cut is different, it is much lighter and has several other variations from the typical schooling counterpart.
+With this in mind, it is vital to understand the composition of a saddle and the different elements that comprise it.
+A racehorse, for example, requires a different type from a showjumping, cross country, general purpose, or dressage saddle.
+The cut is different, it is much lighter, and it has several other variations from the typical schooling counterpart.

 In this feature, we give you the lowdown on all the parts that make up an English type saddle from the front and back to the middle.